 Conventional folate deficiency treatment typically includes increasing folate levels by making dietary modifications and sometimes taking a folic acid supplement.
 It’s also important to diagnose and correct other nutrient deficiencies that may also be present, like vitamin B12 deficiency.

-If you’re getting your folate from whole-food sources, there’s no need to worry about overdoing it and getting too much folate from your diet.
-If you’re taking folic acid supplements, however, it’s vital to stick to the recommended dosage to avoid adverse side effects like cramps, diarrhea, confusion and skin reactions.
-Other possible side effects include epilepsy, changes in sex drive, difficulty sleeping and mood changes.
-The upper limit of folic acid from fortified foods and supplements is set at 1,000 micrograms per day.
+If you get your folate from whole-food sources, there’s no need to worry about overdoing it and getting too much folate from your diet.
+If you take folic acid dietary supplements, however, it’s vital to stick to the recommended dosage.

 Some studies suggest the enzyme needed to convert folic acid into a usable form is very slow, causing unmetabolized folic acid to build up in the plasma and tissues.
 Although more research is needed, a high intake from supplementation may be associated with an increased risk of prostate cancer and colorectal tumors.